AbbasMaghsdi/LLM-Project-Investigation-of-Kinematic-Representation-in-LLMs/README.md

 The repository is organized to mirror the experiments presented in the paper:

--   `datasets/`: dataset used for training and evaluation.
+-   `datasets/`: scripts to download the dataset used for training and evaluation.
 -   `experiments/`: Contains individual, runnable scripts for each major experiment.
     -   `01_geometric_analysis/`: Code for the initial trajectory analysis (Section 7.1).
     -   `02_classification_probe/`: Code for the TinyBert classification experiments (Sections 7.2, 7.3).